joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 SportsGame.new.play([Athlete.new, Fan.new]) # informal grouping based on the fact that both
 ```

 # encapsulation

 - selectively exposing behaviors (classes and access control) and states (via methods)

 - the only way to interact with objects is by invoking their methods; instance methods are the only way we can expose information stored as state(referenced by instance variables which are scoped at the object-level).
+- There is no way to access the instance variable directly except through the object (direct access must occur in instance methods defined within the class).
+This is useful because it allow us to set safeguards on data access in order to ensure it is always returned or changed in an appropriate manner.
 ```ruby
 class Car
   def initialize(speed); @speed = speed; end